Quarantine at Bluestone Reservoir C.C.C. Camp, Summers County, W. Va.

 Six unidentified men wearing quarantine masks due to a death from spinal meningitis.
 The quarantine lasted 30 days for all personnel at the Civilians Conservation Corps (CCC) camp.
 The CCC constructed projects including bridges, buildings, overnight cabins, retaining walls, roads, dams, towers, picnic areas, and drainage systems.

-High-ranking Civilian Conservation Corps Members In Charge of Camp in Summers County, W. Va.
+2. Cooks in the Kitchen at the Civilian Conservation Corps Camp in Summers County, W. Va.

 Th men in army uniforms were in control of the (approximately) 175 men at the camp.
 The other men were from the U.S. Forest Service and were in charge of men at work clearing the right of way for the dam.
 No funds were appropriated for the construction of Bluestone Dam, so the C.C.C.
 Co.
 524 was cancelled and all men were transferred to other C.C.C. camps in West Virginia